×

 }

-Creating a Whereabouts reconciler daemon set
+Creating a whereabouts-reconciler daemon set

-The Whereabouts reconciler is responsible for managing dynamic IP address assignments for the pods within a cluster using the Whereabouts IP Address Management (IPAM) solution.
-It ensures that each pods gets a unique IP address from the specified IP address range.
+The Whereabouts reconciler is responsible for managing dynamic IP address assignments for the pods within a cluster by using the Whereabouts IP Address Management (IPAM) solution.
+It ensures that each pod gets a unique IP address from the specified IP address range.
 It also handles IP address releases when pods are deleted or scaled down.

-The Whereabouts reconciler daemon set is automatically created when you configure an additional network through the Cluster Network Operator.
+The whereabouts-reconciler daemon set is automatically created when you configure an additional network through the Cluster Network Operator.
 It is not automatically created when you configure an additional network from a YAML manifest.

-Use the following procedure to deploy the Whereabouts reconciler daemonset.
+Use the following procedure to deploy the whereabouts-reconciler daemon set.

 Procedure